naveen715/Clothing-Similarity-Search/README.md

 # Clothing Item Similarity Search

-This project aims to create a machine learning model capable of receiving text describing a clothing item and returning a ranked list of links to similar items from different websites.
+This project aims to create a machine learning model capable of receiving text describing a clothing item and returning a ranked list of links to similar items from https://www.boohoo.com/.
 The solution is implemented in a single notebook on Google Colab, which performs data collection, preprocessing, similarity calculation, and returns ranked results.

 ## Project Structure